by Steve Panizza

 Quint 1 1/3' (notes 1 - 51)

-This page is therefore a call for offers, that anyone seeking to commission such an instrument will consider this historically informed example.
+This page is therefore a call for offers, that anyone seeking to commission such an instrument will consider this culturally informed example.